Nausheen-S/NausheenBookStore/NausheenBookStore/README.txt

 - added the post method
 - no builf=d errors
 - but need to update the category repository
-- first oush to repo then continue
+- first push to repo then continue

+0921
+- starting again in college sys
+- pulled changes from repo
+- now build start again

+0931
+- added the changes
+- still get method not implemented error
+- NEED TO CHECK
+- will continue for now

+0945
+- added delete functionality
+- need to write delete function
+- push to repo first